Law Firm

 Once you apply for the digital nomad visa in Cyprus, you can stay until the residence permit is issued.

-Our Law Firm will undertake the entire procedure for your application to ensure it runs smoothly.
-We will book the date for the meeting for submission, prepare application forms, advise on required documents, attend the meeting with you, follow the application process, receive the immigration permit cards, and deliver them to you.
+Our law firm will manage the entire application procedure to ensure it runs smoothly.
+We will book the date for the submission meeting, prepare application forms, advise on required documents, attend the meeting with you, follow the application process, receive the immigration permit cards, and deliver them to you.

 There are many reasons why Cyprus is an excellent choice for the digital nomad lifestyle and remote working: these concern the country itself, the services provided and the surrounding environment.